 After digging into the possible culprits for kennel cough, we know the Bordetella Bronchiseptica bacteria is the one most associated with the kennel cough illness.

-Regardless of the mammal, whenever we are combating an illness caused by bacteria, antibiotics are needed to kill the bacteria and halt further reproduction of cells.
+Regardless of the mammal, whenever we are combating an illness caused by bacteria, antibiotics are needed to kill the bacteria and halt the further reproduction of cells.

 What Antibiotics Are Used For Kennel Cough?